 or health behaviours, these mediations were hardly observed.
 The contextual effects of group-level social capital on health are considered to involve mechanisms such as social contagion (dissemination of health information and behaviour), informal social control (loose management of unhealthy behaviour) or collective efficacy (mobilisation of groups for the development of health-related facilities or systems).
-Alternatively, in terms of network nature, rich civic participation in the communities could loosely connect diverse people (bridging) or promote the on a multilevel logistic regression analysis with multiple imputation approach links between people from different social classes (linking).
-Meanwhile, because several clinical and lifestyle factors, such as nutritional status, sedentary behaviour and polypharmacy, are considered risk factors for frailty, these pathways might also be involved.
+22 Alternatively, in terms of network nature, rich civic participation in the communities could loosely connect diverse people (bridging) or promote the links between people from different social classes (linking).
+16 21 Meanwhile, because several clinical and lifestyle factors, such as nutritional status, sedentary behaviour and polypharmacy, 39 are considered risk factors for frailty, these pathways might also be involved.
 Therefore, further investigations on the mechanisms and nature of the links between community-level social capital and frailty are needed.